mrhorin/suggestrap/README.md

 <input id="target" type="text">
 <input type="submit" value="submit">
 ```
-Suggestrap must receive this JSON, so it need to nest one.
+Suggestrap receive this JSON, so it need to nest one.
 ```json
 [
   {"id":1, "name":"satoru"},